RustMagazine/rustmagazine/content/issue-1/rust-for-linux-brief-introduction.md

 }
 ```

-The code in the red rectangles are the three most important parts like the C version.
 It's easy to tell that these two versions are very similar, so migrating a driver from C to Rust should not be too hard.
 Let's dive into the code behind the kernel, we'll find out how they help simplify the module build.

-## Rust for Linux Deep Dive
+# Rust for Linux Deep Dive

 First let's talk about the macro used in the first few lines `module`.
 That macro seems simple and only declare some property of the module.
 If we jump to the definition of the macro, we'll find some interesting work there, such as C language interface and some utilities to initialize and destroy the module from C code, which is shown bellow.